Lcbx/GdScript2All/README_TEMPLATE.md

 ```

 ### Limitations
-- generated code might need corrections ! (notably in c++ ; indentation might need a second pass too)
+- generated code might need corrections ! (indentation might need a second pass too)
-- this tool parses and emits code and will ignore it and try again at the next line if it encounters something unexpected (panic mode)
+- this tool parses and emits code ; if it encounters something unexpected it will drop the current line and try to resume at the next (panic mode)
-- generated C++ does a best guess on what should be a pointer/referenceand
+- generated C++ does a best guess on what should be a pointer/reference
-- in c++ accessing/modifying parent properties does not use the corresponding getters/setters (this is a conscious choice)
+- in c++ accessing/modifying parent class properties does not use getters/setters (this is a conscious choice)
-- read [TODO.md](TODO.md) for WIP features
+- read [TODO.md](TODO.md) for current/missing features
 - pattern matching ex:
 ```GDScript
 match [34, 6]: